Verified Quarterly โ€ข Updated May 2026

 ๐Ÿ›ต Getting Around (Transport)

-• Scooter: Not recommended due to hills and tram tracks
+• Scooter: Not recommended due to hilly terrain and narrow streets

 Monthly Transit Budget